 In more than 70 years, ATA has had only seven executive directors (formerly called executive secretary).
 They have been a dedicated group who managed the many aspects of running the association.
 The present executive director is Jennifer Miller.

-Topical Time, our award-winning journal, has also had just seven editors.
-Noted philatelist, author and editor, Wayne Youngblood, has edited the journal since 2009.
+Topical Time, our award-winning journal, has also had just eight editors.
+Martin Kent Miller began editing the journal in 2022.

 ATA has had 20 presidents since it was founded, and thousands of volunteers have taken on projects big and small in those years.
 It is impossible to name them, but they should feel a good deal of pride in what they have accomplished.